rozbb/fantastic-snarks-homework/README.md

 * `src/bin/prove.rs` — This will use the above data, plus some secret knowledge about a card and its position in the Merkle tree, to create a Groth16 proof.
 It writes the proof and the card's serial number to `possession_proof.bin` and `possession_revealed_serial.bin`, respectively.
 * `src/bin/verify.rs` — This will use the revealed serial number public knowledge of a Merkle root to verify the Groth16 proof computed above.

-For the sake of simplicity,
+For the sake of simplicity, we have hard-coded a Merkle tree in `src/util.rs`.
-**we will assume everyone has a copy of the same Merkle tree,** which we generate in `src/util.rs`.
+**We will assume everyone has a copy of the same Merkle tree.**

 ### Problem 3.1: Generate params